FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 output (the terminal).
 The simulators are designed to locate files from the working directory, for example, as inputs.

-If you have sourced the FNCS2_env.sh file and installed the softare as we had indicated, you should be ready to compile the ns-3 model and run the demo.
+If you have sourced the FNCS_env.sh file and installed the softare as we had indicated, you should be ready to compile the ns-3 model and run the demo.
 Start by compiling the ns-3 model.